jcoehoorn/EasyCSV/README.md

-EasyCSV
+EasyCSV v0.1
 =======

 Fast, zero-config CSV reader in one source file that can be included in a .Net Project

-Based on my CSV Reader initially posted to this Stack Overflow question: http://stackoverflow.com/a/1544743/3043
+Based on my CSV Reader initially posted to this Stack Overflow question:
+http://stackoverflow.com/a/1544743/3043

+Just include EasyCSV.cs in your CSharp Project

 Roadmap to 1.0: